Download our regular, bi-annual SLB Public Opinion Survey Reports and our SLB Snapshot Survey Reports here.

 This nationally representative survey from 2020 explores how Sri Lankans perceive reconciliation and social cohesion along the eight domains identified by the SLB as relevant for reconciliation in Sri Lanka.

-Explore our thematic studies that apply primarily qualitative methodologies and complement the findings of the SLB Public Opinion Surveys to delve deeper into issues related to reconciliation and social cohesion in Sri Lanka.
+Explore more SLB publications, such as thematic studies and working papers, to delve deeper into issues related to reconciliation and social cohesion in Sri Lanka.

 This study explores the notion of trust and distrust, how interpersonal trust might be linked to social trust among ethno-religious groups and social classes, and political trust in institutions.